ManageIQ/manageiq-documentation/installing_on_google_compute_engine/_topics/installation.md

 4. Create a bucket by clicking **Create Bucket**, and configure the following details:

-    1. Enter a unique **Name** for the bucket that uses lowercase alphanumeric characters, hyphens, and underscores.
+    1. Enter a unique **Name** for the bucket.
+Valid characters include lowercase alphanumeric characters, hyphens, and underscores.

     2. Configure your location from the dropdown list.